yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `405`**

-**Explanation:** This error occurs when the current document has an endpoint with the requested URL, but the specified Verb is not listed.
+**Explanation:** This error occurs when the current document has an endpoint with the requested URL, but the specified Verb isn't listed.

 ##### Example